Discover the difference between three common skin blemishes.

 IDing a Boil

-Unlike skin tags and cysts, boils are bumps that are painful, red, and swollen.
+Unlike skin tags and cysts, boils are bumps that are painful, red, and swollen, according to the U.K.’s National Health Service.
 As time progresses, boils can increase in size as they fill with pus, and they will eventually develop a yellowish head that will rupture and drain.
 Most severe boils are caused by the bacterial infection Staphylococcus aureus.

 Treatment Options